-- National initiatives: This section includes all the governmental initiatives on environment such as the National Solar Mission, the National Mission for Sustaining Himalayan Ecosystem, the National Mission for Sustainable Habitat, etc. You can get notes on these missions from the table at the end of this article.
+- National initiatives: This section includes all the governmental initiatives on the environment such as the National Solar Mission, the National Mission for Sustaining Himalayan Ecosystem, the National Mission for Sustainable Habitat, etc. You can get notes on these missions from the table at the end of this article.

-- Environment theory: For this section, you should take up a good book on environment for UPSC and look up the important concepts that are frequently seen in the news.
+- Environment theory: For this section, you should take up a good book on the environment for UPSC and look up the important concepts that are frequently seen in the news.
 For example, food chain, ecotone, biogeochemical cycle, biological oxygen demand, oligotrophy, etc. For this, many IAS toppers suggest the environment compilation of Poor Man’s Friend Book.
 You can also check our Environment & Ecology Notes at the linked article.

 - National Parks, reserves, etc.: This is also an important source of questions in the IAS exam.
 For this, you should try to plot the most important parks on a map.
 This will help you remember where they are located.
-Apart from this, you should also make notes of a few important points of the frequently-occuring national parks in the news.
+Apart from this, you should also make notes of a few important points of the frequently-occurring national parks in the news.
 You can regularly follow our daily news analysis in which we cover all the national parks, reserves, etc. that feature in the news.

 - Species: While studying about species, remember to use a book that gives vivid images of the species as well.
 This will help you remember the points easily.
 To know what species to read about, scan the daily news.
 You can also watch our daily The Hindu video news analysis.

 - Chemicals and pollutants: The UPSC can ask about the various pollutants that are effused from various sources/industries.
-You should also study about the chief greenhouse gases.
+You should also study the chief greenhouse gases.

 The best source for environment in UPSC and its study material are a mixed bag of textbooks, newspapers, magazines and basic books like the NCERTs.
 You can get a list of books to follow from the link below: